At the State Bar, our employees have access to a comprehensive benefits package that offers balance, flexibility, and security.

 Pension plan: Employees become members of the California Public Employees' Retirement System (CalPERS) and can retire as early as age 52 with five years of service credit in most cases.
 Existing CalPERS members or members of a reciprocal California public retirement system, who meet certain criteria, may be eligible to retain their classic membership and can retire as early as age 50 with five years of service credit.

-457 Deferred Compensation Plan: Employees may enroll in a 457 Deferred Compensation Plan after 90 days of employment.
+457 Deferred Compensation Plan: Employees may enroll in a 457 Deferred Compensation Plan.
 The Fidelity 457 plan offers a range of investment options that best suit your goals, time horizon, and risk tolerance.

 For paid leave, State Bar employees can expect to: